Job & Family Services Office of Workforce Development

 Apprenticeship

 Registered Apprenticeship programs teach high-level skills for today's workplace.
-Ohio has more than 1,100 Registered Apprenticeship programs in fields as diverse as: aerospace, construction, energy, health care, manufacturing, and utilities.
+Ohio has more than 1,100 registered apprenticeship programs in fields as diverse as: aerospace, construction, energy, health care, manufacturing, and utilities.
 Each program includes, at minimum, 2,000 hours of structured on-the-job training and 144 hours per year of related technical instruction.

 Both businesses and job seekers benefit from apprenticeship opportunities.
 Businesses gain access to a pool of workers who have been trained to industry specifications at a reasonable cost.
 Apprentices are able to earn a living as they train for high-quality, reliable employment and a rewarding career.

-Announcements of Apprenticeship Opportunities - Organizations with apprenticeship openings in Ohio.
+Apprenticeship Opportunities in Ohio.

-The Ohio State Apprenticeship Council – The Ohio State Apprenticeship Council registers and monitors Ohio apprenticeship programs to ensure their quality and safety.
+The Ohio State Apprenticeship Council registers and monitors Ohio apprenticeship programs to ensure their quality and safety.

 It's Working!